owickstrom/wickstrom.tech/src/_posts/2020-03-13-my-experience-in-working-remotely.md

 Working remotely also supports the way of life I prefer.
 There's a myriad of possibilities opening up when you go remote.
 However, I'll save those for another day.
-Check out [Chris Herd's twitter account](https://twitter.com/chris_herd) for more inspiration.

 You might be in a remote-working situation for other reasons, perhaps because of COVID-19.
 It might be temporary, something you get through,